 In April 2004, it was reported that the journalists were being held in secret security sections of the 2nd and 6th Police Stations of Asmara.

 According to the Committee to Protect Journalists, Fesshaye (Joshua) Yohannes died on January 11, 2007, from severe ill treatment and the denial of medical treatment while in prison.
+PEN America has been unable to independently confirm his death.
 There have also been credible but unconfirmed reports that four more of the detainees—Dawit Habtemichael, Matheos Habteab, Said Abdelkadir, and Medhanie Haile—have also died in custody since 2006.

 Amanuel Asrat was awarded with the PEN International Writer of Courage prize in October 2020.
 However, his whereabouts are still unknown and he is believed to still be detained in a maximum security prison.